sentinel-hub/custom-scripts/planetary-variables/soil-water-content/soil-water-content-anomaly/index.md

 This script calculates the standardized anomaly of the soil water content for a particular date.
 It takes all values of the same day of the year in previous years and calculates the mean and standard deviation of the value.
 The anomaly is then defined as the current value subtracted by the mean of the reference period.
 To get the _standardized_ anomaly, the absolute anomaly value is then divided by the standard deviation of the reference period.

-The standardized anomaly can be compared between different areas and different sensors.
-If the absolute anomaly is desired the last step of dividing by the standard deviation can be omitted.
-This results in anomalies in the unit of measurement.
+The standardized anomaly can be compared between different areas and different sensors and is the one produced by this script.
+If the absolute anomaly is desired the last step in the evalscript of dividing by the standard deviation can be removed.
+This then results in anomalies in the unit of measurement.
 In this case $$m^3/m^3$$ below or above the mean water content during the reference period.

 ## Notes on usage